CaedenPH/Jarvide/README.md

 4) **How can users get data removed, or how can users contact the bot owner?**<br>
 They can contact me, `Caeden#7205` as my friend requests are open.

+Keep in mind the whole bot is open source so you are more than welcome to look into the source code on what we do with your data.

 ## **Features**
 - WIP